castaway/dbix-class-book/chapters/03-Describing-database.md

 writing Perl classes (and packages), and the keywords that go with them. [^modernperl]

-[%# this bit needs moving into the main text somewhere #%] If you already have a database that you are using you can still create these files by hand following this chapter.
-You can also use [DBIx::Class::Schema::Loader](http://search.cpan.org/perldoc?DBIx::Class::Schema::Loader) to create them automatically.
-Read the documentation of that manual, or look in [Appendix2](http://search.cpan.org/perldoc?DBIx::Class::Tutorial::Appendix2) on how to do that.

 Introduction
 ------------

 DBIx::Class needs to be told about the structure of your database tables and how the contents of the columns relate to each other, in order to be able to form valid and efficient queries.
-This description is done by creating a set of Perl classes containing the definitions.
+This description is done by creating a set of Perl classes containing definitions of the tables.

-While it is possible to have DBIx::Class dynamically extract this data from your actual database at startup time, this is considered a method of last resort.[^schemaloader] The main reason for this is that changes to your database layout in unexpected ways should cause your code to complain, and not attempt to load and run anyway, potentially messing up your data.
+While it is possible to have DBIx::Class dynamically extract this data from your actual database at startup time, this is considered a method of last resort.
+The main reason for this is that unexpected changes to your database layout should cause your code to complain, and not attempt to load and run anyway, potentially messing up your data.

 Later we will cover ways of versioning and verifying your schema[^schema] definitions.

 Perl classes you need to create
 -------------------------------